AEADataEditor/aeadataeditor.github.io/_projects/project7.md

 ### Location and date of training day

-Training in 2026 will take place at **at [Wellesley College](https://www.wellesley.edu/)** on **on April 12 and 13**.
+Training in 2026 will take place at **at TBD** on **on TBD and TBD+1**.
 Participants should plan to arrive the day before.
 Training will end by **noon on the second day** at the latest, it is thus possible to leave the same evening, or the next day.

 ### Agenda for training day 1